TeoGia/http-on-fire/README.md

 # http-on-fire
-A simple http request tool made with Electron and Angular.
+A simple http request tool made with Electron and Angular 4.